ndey96/Missile-Command/README.md

 # Missile-Command

-This project is a one dimensional adaption of the classic arcade game "Missile Command"
+This project is a one dimensional adaptation of the classic arcade game "Missile Command"

 ### The original game: https://www.youtube.com/watch?v=8eC_6QzvLrE